xdididon/WiFicon/README.md

 Graph comparing relationships based on connected clients only versus PNL based approach.
 ![bar](/screenshots/8.png?raw=true "bar")

-- Calculated as unique connected clients connections versus unique clients PNL entries in the file (this also includes connected clients since this connection should be in their PNL even though in most cases it is not).
+Calculated as unique clients connections versus unique clients PNL entries in the file (this also includes connected clients since this connection should be in their PNL even though in most cases it is not).

 ## Todo